List of U.S. Grocery Chains Not Using Apeel-Coated Produce (as of Jan 2026)

 Final Thoughts

 I hope you found this useful.
 Please be careful about the foods and products you bring into your home and put on your plate.
 Apeel may turn out to be fine, but without full ingredient disclosure and long-term, placebo-controlled studies, we don’t actually know if it’s safe.
-The people promoting it also have mixed records and potential conflicts of interest, which doesn’t help.
+The people promoting it also have mixed records and potential conflicts of interest, which doesn’t help with trust.
+We have a habit of assuming things are safe until it turns out that they aren’t.
+Our best defense against this is to stick to what has worked for generations, and for those who can, grow our own food.

 Featured Products